Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 \subsection{Hamiltonian with periodic boundary conditions on the disc}

 To construct a periodic translation operator on the disc, we recognise that the anyon sites in \fref{fig:anyonstates_sphere}(iv) lie on a circle, which must be assumed to close either towards or away from the reader.
 Opting for the latter, we may define the periodic translation operator on the disc according to \fref{fig:discoperators}(iv).
 By inspection we see that translation may be implemented by means of repeated application of the braiding operator of \fref{fig:discoperators}(iii), which we will denote $\hat B^\mrm{A}_{i,i+1}$.
-Denoting the anyonic periodic translation operator on the disc of \fref{fig:discoperators}(iv) by $\hat T^\mrm{D}$, we have
+The operator in \fref{fig:discoperators}(iv) cyclically permutes all anyons anticlockwise by one lattice site.
+Up to the passive change of basis shown in \fref{fig:pcob} it is therefore equivalent to the diagram